How would you feel as a guest if a host doesn’t give you a proper welcome the first time you visit them

 Explain Job Roles in Detail

-After a warm welcome and rounds of paperwork, the next key activity in an orientation plan is discussing the job roles.
+After a warm welcome and rounds of paperwork, the next key activity in a new hire orientation plan is discussing the job roles.
 The new hires should connect with their individual and team roles within the initial few days.
-They should know what they need to accomplish and why & how their contributions impact larger business goals.
+They should know what they need to accomplish, why & how their contributions impact larger business goals.

-They are supposed to understand the workflow process and also the tools, resources, and support they can leverage to carry out their duties.
+They should understand the workflow process and the tools, resources, and support they can leverage to carry out their duties.
 This role clarity will make it easier for them to assume their new position without any hiccups.

 Make the Expectations Clear

-Every new employee joining the ranks in a company should also be clear about its strategic goals.
+Every new employee who joins a new rank should also be clear about its strategic goals.
 They should know how to properly align with the larger business vision and support it continuously.